 A couple of days ago, my daughter Candis who lives in LA, sent me a video of my grandson Nathaniel playing with the Pasadena Youth Symphony Orchestra at a recent concert.
 They sounded great, and I couldn’t believe how much they’ve improved since I last heard them, which was about a year ago.

 As you’re probably very aware, I’m very proud of my grandson who enters high school in the fall as a straight-A student.
-Not only is Nathaniel scholastically gifted, he’s also on the debate team and has won several “gavels” (top speaker award) in the debate tournaments.
+Not only is Nathaniel scholastically gifted, but he’s also on the debate team and has won several “gavels” (top speaker award) in the tournaments.
 Just recently he finished in the top 8 of the National Geographic California GEOBEE.
 Oh, and did I mention that he’s also an all-star baseball player?
 What’s not to be proud of?

 However, as well rounded as he is, as a grandparent, my job is to give Nathaniel sage advice even though it probably bores him to death.
 After watching the video of his concert, I texted the following, “Nathaniel, never stop playing the violin, it makes you special.”